 - In addition, the auxiliary gives approximately $3,000 in scholarships to graduating seniors aspiring to attend college and major in any area of the medical profession.
 They continue to do additional projects, such as the recent purchase of 4 wheelchairs for patient use.

 - Today there are approximately 125 volunteers, both men and women, donating over 35,000 hours annually.
 Members of the auxiliary are found throughout the hospital—at the front desk, in the emergency department, diagnostic imaging, physical therapy, transitional care unit, obstetrics, running the information desk, gift and thrift shops, and in assorted offices throughout the hospital.
 Their value of service is estimated at over $400,000 annually if the tasks they performed were to be done by associates.

 - The auxiliary is a major contributor to the hospital foundation.
 They just completed the fourth year of a 6-year $500,000 pledge.
 In 1997 they were the hospital's Perfect Partner and again in 2009.

-- Their orientation and training consists of everything that an associate goes through, including patients' rights, confidentiality, TB test, dress code, competency assessment, emergency procedures, TJC requirements, etc. They also participate in annual updates as required.
+- Their orientation and training consists of everything that an associate goes through, including patients' rights, confidentiality, TB test, dress code, competency assessment, emergency procedures, CIHQ requirements, etc. They also participate in annual updates as required.
 They are covered under the hospital's workers' compensation (for medical only).